 2. You can compare the results of that market game to the one with a government intervention.

 Above is the result from a live market without government intervention from my class last year at University of Minnesota.
 The parameters were picked to be in line with our class examples, where the maximum value and cost is $10 (max value and cost = 1000) and the minimum value and cost is $0 (min value and cost = 0).
 Buyers/sellers in the market demand/supply three oranges, and the equilibrium market price for an orange is $5.
 The transaction price of oranges has higher variance in the beginning, and begins to converge to the equilibrium price of $5 by the end of the round.
 With the benchmark quantity-price prediction you likely want to demonstrate three lessons: tax incidence, quantity distortion, and deadweight loss.

 Pro Tip: Have students take a screenshot of their End of Game screen or increase the time students have to record that information by changing the number of seconds between periods.
-This can be found in the “Repetition” tab.
+This can be found in the “Repetition and Duration” tab.

 Pro Tip: Using the “Repeat” button will allow you to select “Fixed Role” from the dropdown menu.
 This ensures that the student will be in the same role after the intervention.

 The following data was generated by my class with adding $4 tax on the sellers.